Kolams and Sona

 Simple Example

 The figure to a 4x3 grid is a lusona.
 It therefore consists of a closed line without beginning and end.
+The figure is monolineal.

-As the Sona complement stories, they often depict animals.
+As the sona complement stories, they often depict animals.

 Antelope